RexWangSida/LearningNotes/MongoDB/README.md

 - use different drivers for different languages

 ## Atlas
-- Database as a service
+- Cloud Database as a service
 - Store data in the cloud
 - Handles replication: maintain redundant copies of data in different servers(within a cluster) to increase availability